cedricbonhomme/cedricbonhomme.org/content/about.md

 I'm a computer scientist, intensely interested in computer security and privacy.
-I try to share and contribute in this world to the extent of my knowledge and I have the huge chance to develop open source software in a professional context.
+I try to share and contribute in this world to the extent of my knowledge and I have the chance to develop open source software in a professional context.
 I appreciate the art of computer programming since my childhood.
-I do not really prefer a specific programming language, despite the fact that I like Python and OCaml.

 Here is a [resume](/files/resume_cedric-bonhomme_web-version.pdf) if you care.

-Outside of computers, I’m interested in [photography](/photography) and I play piano, a lot.
+Outside of computers, I’m interested in [photography](/photography).
+As far back as I can remember, I have always had an affection for photography.
+I received my first camera when I was 8 years old.
+I play piano, a lot.
 I also read books, but not as much as I would like.

 ## More about me

 ### Minimalist

 I’m a minimalist and a low-tech guy.
-Passionate by computer science.
+Passionate by \[computer\] science.
 Secretly I do not like modern technology.
 I like books, pen, papers and photos.
 I hate e-readers and “smart” devices.
 Of all the things I own, the most important for me is probably my piano.